inkstitch/inkstitch/README.md

 Want to design embroidery pattern files (PES, DST, and many more) using **free, open source software?**

 Ink/Stitch aims to be a full-fledged embroidery digitizing platform based entirely on free, open source software.
 Our goal is to be approachable for hobbyists while also providing the power needed by professional digitizers.
-We also aim to provide a welcoming opens ource environment where contributing is fun and easy.
+We also aim to provide a welcoming open source environment where contributing is fun and easy.

 Want to learn more?